datastax/cql-proxy/README.md

 Multi-region failover with DC-aware load balancing policy is the most useful case for a multiple proxy setup.

-When configuration `peers:` it is required to set `--rpc-address` (or `rpc-address:` in the yaml) for each proxy and it must match is correspond `peers:` entry.
+When configuring `peers:` it is required to set `--rpc-address` (or `rpc-address:` in the yaml) for each proxy and it must match is corresponding `peers:` entry.
 Also, `peers:` is only available in the configuration file and cannot be set using a command-line flag.

 ##### Multi-region setup

 Here's an example of configuring multi-region failover with two proxies.
-A proxy is started for each region in the cluster and connects to it using that region's bundle.
+A proxy is started for each region of the cluster connecting to it using that region's bundle.
 They all share a common configuration file that contains the full list of proxies.

 *Note:* Only bundles are supported for multi-region setups.